artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 <img src="/images/editathon/jupyternotebook.png">

-I loved the idea of having code showing the incremental process as it's being eval'd.
+We loved the idea of having code showing the incremental process as it's being eval'd.
 We got the bot to a point where it could edit a Wikidata item based on it data exported from Artsy.

 # Upcoming ideas